-If you get enough time to treat yourself to lounge access, it is at the time of holidays, when airports in the United States are very busy.
-Airport lounges in America let you leave behind overcrowded, hectic terminals and uncomfortable boarding areas to relax for some time.
+If you're flying on vacation get enough time to treat yourself to lounge access, it's usually at the time of holidays, when airports in the United States are very busy.
+Airport lounges, like those found at San Francisco SFO, Boston BOS, or Salt Lake STL, let you leave behind overcrowded, hectic terminals and uncomfortable boarding areas to relax for some time.

 In old times when air travel started, airport VIP lounges were a perk available to only wealthy travelers and business-class people.
 Accessing to airport lounges was considered a social status at that time.